thesalesrebellion/thesalesrebellion.github.io/pages/landing-page.md

 cta:
   text: Get your Totality pass here
   text_vip: Get your VIP Totality pass here
+  copy_text: This ticket includes; general admission to the event, access to all workshops, hotel stay (2) nights, food and drink during event, swag, official Rebel status.
+  copy_text_vip: Everything in General admission + VIP access to private sessions and encounters at Totality event, extra special swag, additional & exclusive hangout (Saturday the 28th - all day) with Dale Dupree + The Rebels + Event Speakers, other cool stuff we will surprise you with!
   url: https://buy.stripe.com/9AQeVf9Umg5M9c4cN3
   url_vip: https://buy.stripe.com/6oE5kF2rU5r8ag8bIY
   description: Join us on September 26, 27, and 28th!